maxnd/mxMarkEdit/README.md

 * headers (beginning with `#`, `##`, `###`, `####`, `#####` and `######`);
 * italics (`*` or `_`), bold (`**` or `__`) and bold italics (`***` or `___`);
 * code, shown in monospace font (`);
-* citations, which start with the character `>` followed by a space, that are shown with a smaller font size.
+* citations, which start with the character `>` followed by a space, that are shown with a lighter or darker background, according to the mode in use.

 Other Markdown markers are not hidden, but are shown in a different color defined by the user: